 Saucepan Chocolate Chip Cookies aka One Pot Chocolate Chip Cookies are great for when you need large chocolate chip cookies that can be wrapped individually.
 As a bonus, the recipe is made all in one saucepan!

-Originally from The Weekend Baker: Irresistible Recipes, Simple Techniques, and Stress-Free Strategies for Busy People, this recipe is special because it’s made in one pan and doesn’t require an electric mixer.
+Originally from The Weekend Baker: Irresistible Recipes, Simple Techniques, and Stress-Free Strategies for Busy People, not only are Saucepan Cookies made in one pot, they don’t require an electric mixer.
 Using melted butter lets you skip the creaming step altogether.

-The original recipe called for chocolate chips and nuts.
-I increased the chocolate chips a bit, cut out the nuts entirely, and added some mini M&Ms for a little extra color.
-I also increased the salt a bit because 1/4 teaspoon just wasn’t quite enough to counteract all the extra chocolate and candy I used.
+The original recipe calls for chocolate chips and nuts.
+I increased the chocolate chips, cut out the nuts entirely, and added some mini M&Ms for a little extra color.
+I also increased the salt because 1/4 teaspoon wasn’t quite enough to counteract all the extra chocolate and candy I used.

-My friends loved these.
 The book warns not to overbake them if you want your cookies chewy, so keep an eye on them as they bake.
-I knew mine were done when the edges were brown.
+You’ll know they’re done when the edges just start to brown.